Draft Amended Market Squid Fishery Management Plan

 - Respond to past stakeholder input and management change proposals

-- Consider potential new management measures as guided by the MSFMP, Enhanced Status Report (ESR), and MLMA Master Plan
+- Consider potential new management measures as guided by the MSFMP, ESR, and MLMA Master Plan

 - Evaluate harvest control measures in the context of climate change by using monitoring data in a simulated analytical approach and new fishery modeling techniques